How To Make Easy Refrigerator Pickles

 3. Pack the cucumbers and onion into the prepared jars.
 Pack the vegetables into the 2 jars, leaving a 1/2-inch of space at the top.
 Pack them in as tightly as you can without smashing.

 4. Make the brine.
-Place the vinegar, water, sugar, salt, and mustard seeds in a small saucepan over high heat.
+Place the vinegar, water, sugar, and salt in a small saucepan over high heat.
 Bring to a boil, stirring to dissolve the salt and sugar.

 5. Add the brine to the jars.
 Pour the brine over the vegetables, filling each jar to within 1/2 inch of the top.
 You might not use all the brine.
 Gently tap the jars against the counter a few times to remove all the air bubbles.
 Top off with more brine if needed.